secretGeek/til/zoho/domain.md

 Two MX records.
 Each with a different priority.

+It says

-It says "You must remove (delete) any other MX records other than the above 2 records.In case you have previous providers MX records, then you may not receive emails in Zoho." -- so for NimbleText.com where previously the email was managed by Arvixe, I will have to delete the old MX records.
+> You must remove (delete) any other MX records other than the above 2 records.
+In case you have previous providers MX records, then you may not receive emails in Zoho.

+So for NimbleText.com where previously the email was managed by Arvixe, I will have to delete the old MX records.
 Hmmm, bit reluctant.
 For now I edited the old ones to have lower priority (30 and 40) than the new ones.
 That could turn out to be a ridiculous idea.

 ### TXT Records: SPF